seredot/kepler-22t/README.md

 ## Instructions

-Use arrow keys to move around.
-Press `space` to fire.
+Use arrow keys to move around, mouse for aim and fire.
 Because of the terminal input restrictions press arrow keys repeatedly to be able to move while firing.

 ## Notes